Automattic/wp-calypso/.github/PULL_REQUEST_TEMPLATE.md

 the linked issue.
 -->

-Related to #

-#### Things to check
+#### Pre-merge Checklist

-Complete all of the items on this checklist **before** merging the PR into the trunk.
-Both the PR author and review are responsible for ensuring the checklist is completed.
+Complete applicable items on this checklist **before** merging into trunk.
+Inapplicable items can be left unchecked.

+Both the PR author and reviewer are responsible for ensuring the checklist is completed.
-Not all items will apply to every PR, and any inapplicable items can just be marked as complete.

 - [ ] [Have you written new tests](https://wpcalypso.wordpress.com/devdocs/docs/testing/index.md) for your changes?
-- [ ] Have you tested the feature in [Simple](https://atomicuniversity.wordpress.com/what-is-atomic/make-a-site-atomic/simple-vs-atomic), [Atomic](https://atomicuniversity.wordpress.com/what-is-atomic), and [self-hosted Jetpack sites](https://fieldguide.automattic.com/jurassic-ninja)?
+- [ ] Have you tested the feature in [Simple](P9HQHe-k8-p2), [Atomic](P9HQHe-jW-p2), and [self-hosted Jetpack sites](PCYsg-g6b-p2)?
-- [ ] Are there any TypeScript or console errors?
+- [ ] Have you checked for TypeScript, React or other console errors?
 - [ ] Are we memoizing when appropriate (for expensive computations)?
+More info in [Our Approach to Data](https://github.com/Automattic/wp-calypso/blob/trunk/docs/our-approach-to-data.md) and [Memoizing with create-selector](https://github.com/Automattic/wp-calypso/blob/trunk/packages/state-utils/src/create-selector/README.md) and [Using memoizing selectors](https://react-redux.js.org/api/hooks#using-memoizing-selectors)
-- [ ] Have we sent any new strings [for translation](https://fieldguide.automattic.com/i18n/how-translation-projects-work) ASAP?
+- [ ] Have we sent any new strings [for translation](PCYsg-1vr-p2) ASAP?

+Related to #